Trasmonaut/Predictive-Weather-Analysis-of-Trinidad-and-Tobago-Expanded/README.md

 ###
 # XGBoost and Weather Prediction
 This app uses XGBoost to make it's predictions, through Chained Multiouput Regression, where the output from one model is used to influence the output of the one that follows it.
-The result is a model with an average of 98.47% accuracy, on Time Series data for Trinidad and Tobago.

 ###
 # Weather Prediction app - TTPredict